What is the treatment for PCD?

 - Will my child need to go to hospital?

-Treatment of PCD should begin as early as possible to try and prevent permanent damage to the lungs, which results in a condition called bronchiectasis.
+Treatment of PCD should begin as early as possible to try and prevent permanent damage to the lungs, called bronchiectasis.

 Treatment will be provided by a variety of different health care professionals.
 These include respiratory doctors, physiotherapists, and ear nose and throat specialists.

-The aim of treatment for PCD is to improve or maintain normal lung function as far as is possible.
-This includes treatment of upper and lower airway infections, and also treatment to clear the airways.
+Treatments for PCD include treatment of upper and lower airway infections, and also treatment to clear the airways.

-Airway clearance is used widely in children with PCD.
-This involves removal of the mucus that builds up through physiotherapy and exercise.
+- Airway clearance – airway clearance is used widely in children with PCD.
+This involves getting rid of the mucus that builds up, through chest physiotherapy and exercise.

-Exercise is encouraged in all ages in order to help children to be generally healthy.
+- Exercise – exercise is encouraged for everyone, to help stay healthy.
 Exercise is especially important in PCD as it opens up the airways.

-Avoid smoking anywhere near your child and also try and avoid them coming into contact with infections and indoor and outdoor pollutants.
-We’ve got more information on risks and prevention.
+- Environment – avoid smoking anywhere near your child, and ask others not to smoke around them.
+Try to avoid them coming into contact with infections, and indoor and outdoor pollutants.
+We’ve got more information on risks and prevention here.

-Your child should receive a review every year from the specialist PCD service and should be seen in your local hospital for a check-up every 3 months.
+- Regular review – your child should have a review every year from the specialist PCD service and should be seen in your local hospital for a check-up every 3 months.

 Avoid any medicine that stops your child coughing – such as cough syrup.
 It’s important that your child coughs to help clear their airways.

-Children are sometimes admitted to hospital if they have a chest infection, or if they need particular tests and assessments.
+Children are sometimes admitted to hospital if they have a chest infection, or if they need particular tests.

-Your child may also need to stay in hospital if they have a respiratory exacerbation, sometimes called a lung attack.
-They may stay in hospital for up to 2 or 3 weeks at a time.
-In hospital they may receive antibiotics through a drip and intensive physiotherapy.
+Your child may also need to stay in hospital if their condition gets suddenly worse.
+This is called a flare up or exacerbation, or sometimes called a lung attack.
+They may stay in hospital for up to 2 weeks at a time.
+In hospital they will receive antibiotics through a drip and intensive physiotherapy.